-Chapter IV of Part XVII of the Taxes Act subjects UK-resident companies to tax on the profits of companies not so resident in which they have an interest.
-Unless one of the exemptions applies, these provisions affect UK-resident companies that hold, alone or together with certain other associated persons, shares that confer a right to at least 25% of the profits of a non-UK-resident company where that non-UK-resident company is controlled by persons who are resident in the UK and is subject to a lower level of taxation in its territory of residence.
+Part 9A of TIOPA subjects U.K. resident companies to tax on the profits of companies not so resident (such as the Company) in which they have an interest.
+The provisions, broadly, affect U.K. resident companies which hold, alone or together with certain other associated persons, shares which confer a right to at least 25% of the profits of a non-resident company (or, in the case of an umbrella fund such as the Company, a Sub-Fund thereof) (a "25% interest") where that non-resident company (or Sub-Fund) is controlled by persons who are resident in the U.K. and is subject to a lower level of taxation in its territory of residence.
 The legislation is not directed towards the taxation of capital gains.
+In addition, these provisions will not apply if the Shareholder reasonably believes that it does not hold a 25% interest in the Company (or Sub-Fund) throughout the relevant period.